k2view-academy/K2View-Academy/articles/38_bi_integration/00_BI_user_guide_overview.md

 Working with Fabric BI can be divided into three logical steps:

-1. Setup the BI (mostly one-time activities)
+1. Setup the BI (mostly one-time activities).
-2. Develop the BI
+2. Develop the BI.
 3. Deploy BI to PROD.

 To implement **Fabric BI** you must first install it and perform other one-time steps.
 Once the installation and configuration is complete, you can work with the **BI Designer** module.
 This module allows you to create and generate reports.
 When the reports are tested and ready for execution, they can be moved from a development into QA or Production environment.